So you have your RV or Trailer packed and you are ready to go. But where?

 Zion National Park

 If you want to hike the Zion and Kolob canyons, visit the Zion Human History Museum, hike Kolob Arch, or take in the mountains, you should plan to stay awhile.
-You could drive around to Bryce Canyon National Park to the north or the Grand Canyon to the south, but there’s really plenty to do here and you would need a permit to go through the Zion-Mount Carmel Tunnel.
-Save that for another adventure.
+You could drive around to Bryce Canyon National Park to the north or the Grand Canyon to the south.

-The South and Watchman Campgrounds in the park itself have RV access, but only Watchman has electric hookups.
-Neither has sewer, water, or Wi-Fi just so you know ahead of time.
 Other places like the Zion River Resort along the Virgin River in Virgin may be something to consider.
-It offers water, sewer, electric, and cable for rates starting at $39 a day.
+It offers water, sewer, electric, and cable starting at $49 a day during the winter and $80 a day, spring – summer.
 You also get access to a spa, a fully air-conditioned social hall, and a concierge.

 Yosemite National Park

 Yosemite is nearly as large as Rhode Island and has 800 miles of trails that accommodate the rugged hiker as well as the leisurely walker.
-It has more than 100 lakes tons of waterfalls, mountains and even a few beaches, there will be enough choices to satisfy even the hard to please traveler.
+It has more than 100 lakes tons of waterfalls, mountains and even a few beaches.
+There’s enough choices to satisfy even the hard to please traveler.
 Yosemite has nine campgrounds that accommodate RVs.
-You’ll need a reservation between April and September and there are no electrical, water or sewer hookups (though there are dump stations).

 The Grand Canyon

-Nearly 280 miles long and up to 18 miles wide, the Grand Canyon and its national park are full of hiking, donkey riding, and whitewater rafting.
+Nearly 280 miles long and up to 18 miles wide, Grand Canyon National Park is full of hiking, donkey riding, and whitewater rafting.
 Be aware the North Rim of the canyon is closed until mid-May, the South Rim is open all year.
-Try Trailer Village, where RV sites start around $50.
-Once again, Reservations are recommended.

 Albuquerque, New Mexico